MicrosoftDocs/quantum-docs/articles/manage-workspace-access.md

 Learn how to manage access (authorization) to an Azure Quantum workspace.

 ## Azure role-based access control
-[Azure role-based access control (Azure RBAC)](/azure/role-based-access-control/overview) is the authorization system you use to manage access to Azure resources.
+[Azure role-based access control (Azure RBAC)](/azure/role-based-access-control/overview) is the authorization system you use to manage access to Azure resources, such as a workspace.
 To grant access, you assign roles to a security principal.

 ### Security principal